JohnnyK007/replace-snap-firefox-and-restore-profile/README.md

 # 🦊 replace-snap-firefox-and-restore-profile.sh

-Tento skript automatizuje odstránenie Snap verzie Firefoxu a jej nahradenie `.deb` verziou z oficiálneho Mozilla PPA repozitára.
+Tento skript automatizuje odstránenie Snap verzie Firefoxu v Ubuntu Linux a jej nahradenie `.deb` verziou z oficiálneho Mozilla PPA repozitára.
 Zároveň zachová tvoj pôvodný profil používateľa (záložky, doplnky, heslá atď.).
+This script automates the removal of the Snap version of Firefox on Ubuntu Linux and replacing it with the `.deb` version from the official Mozilla PPA repository.
+It will also preserve your original user profile (bookmarks, add-ons, passwords, etc.).

 ---